syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

     }
 }
 ```
-If the sstc extension is not enabled, it is necessary to trap into machine mode through an SBI call, set the mtimecmp register, clear the virtual machine's timer interrupt pending bit, and enable the hvisor's timer interrupt enable bit; if the sstc extension is enabled, stimecmp can be set directly.
+If the sstc extension is not enabled, it is necessary to trap into machine mode through an SBI call, set the mtimecmp register, clear the virtual machine's timer interrupt pending bit, and enable hvisor's timer interrupt; if the sstc extension is enabled, stimecmp can be set directly.
 ```rs
 pub fn sbi_time_handler(fid: usize, current_cpu: &mut ArchCpu) -> SbiRet {
 ...